OCISRAEL/OCIFundamentals-lab02/README.md

 <h2><ins>TASK 3 – Showcase Autoscaler Functionality </ins></h2>

-1. Setting Up an Instance Principal  to Enable the Cluster Autoscaler Add-on to Access to Node Pools Require using Dynamic Group
+1. Setting Up an Instance Principal  to Enable the Cluster Autoscaler Add-ons to access to **Node Pools** Require using Dynamic Group

-**Important:** Use the same Dynamic Group that have been created in Lab Day 1 !!
+    **Important:** Use the same Dynamic Group name that have been created in Day 1 !!

     1. Navigate to Identity -> Policies

-    2. Create new policy and name it : autoscaler-policy (in your compartment)
+    2. Create a new policy and name it: autoscaler-policy (in your compartment)

-    3. Paste the following based on your dynamic group name we created in day 1:
+    3. Paste the following statements:

             Allow dynamic-group <dynamic-group-name> to manage cluster-node-pools in tenancy Allow dynamic-group <dynamic-group-name> to manage instance-family in tenancy